drlambert117/Country_Code_Lookup/README.md

-# Country_Code_Lookup
+# Country Code Lookup
-Webpage that calls a Web service that returns Country Name, 2 digit country code, and three digit country code in a generated html table.
+Webpage that calls a Web service to return Country Name, 2 digit country code, and three digit country code in a generated html table.

 ## Project Motivation
 Created as an assignment for a Front-End Development class.